Non-monotonic heat dissipation phenomenon in close-packed quasi-2D and 3D hotspot system: Introduction

-Except above situations, recent studies have revealed the importance of the distance between adjacent nanoscale heat sources on heat dissipations in hotspot systems~\cite{Hoogeboom-Pot4846,PhysRevApplied.11.024042,zeng_disparate_2014,beardo_general_2021,honarvar_directional_2021}.
-In 2014, Zeng \textit{et al.}~\cite{zeng_disparate_2014} studied quasiballistic heat conduction for quasi-2D nanoline heat sources periodically deposited on a substrate based on the frequency-independent phonon Boltzmann transport equation (BTE) under the single-mode relaxation time approximation model.
-Their results suggest that the collective behavior caused by closely packed hotspot could counteract the quasiballistic effects present in an isolated nanoscale hotspot.
-But the result depends on which temperature signal is used as the fitting data of the diffusion equation.
-In 2015, Hoogeboom-Pot \textit{et al.} firstly measured this unexpected phenomenon by advanced dynamic extreme UV (EUV) scatterometry experiments~\cite{Hoogeboom-Pot4846}.
-To reveal a comprehensive microscopic understanding of this unexpected heat dissipations, in 2021, Honarvar \textit{et al.}~\cite{honarvar_directional_2021} performed the steady-state molecular dynamics (MD) simulations on silicon samples featuring close-packed nanoheaters.
-They made a qualitative comparison between the MD simulations and EUV experiments by controlling for equal ratio between the phonon mean free path and geometry size.
-By using atomic-level simulations to accurately access the temperature, phonon scattering and transport properties, they explained that the phonons emitted from the nanoscale heat source may scatter with each other in the in-plane direction and promote the cross-plane heat dissipations when the distance between two nanoscale heat source is smaller than the phonon mean free path.
+Except above situations, recent studies have revealed the importance of the distance between adjacent nanoscale heat sources on the heat dissipation in hotspot systems~\cite{Hoogeboom-Pot4846,PhysRevApplied.11.024042,zeng_disparate_2014,beardo_general_2021,honarvar_directional_2021}.
+In 2014, Zeng \textit{et al.}~\cite{zeng_disparate_2014} studied quasiballistic heat conduction for quasi-2D nanoline heat sources, which are periodically deposited on a substrate; based on the frequency-independent phonon Boltzmann transport equation (BTE) under the single-mode relaxation time approximation, they found that the collective behavior caused by closely packed hotspots could counteract the quasiballistic effects in an isolated nanoscale hotspot.
+However, the result depends on which temperature signal is used as the fitting data of the diffusion equation.
+In 2015, Hoogeboom-Pot \textit{et al.} firstly measured this unexpected phenomenon by advanced dynamic extreme ultraviolet scatterometry~\cite{Hoogeboom-Pot4846}.
+To reveal a comprehensive microscopic understanding of this unexpected heat dissipations, in 2021, Honarvar \textit{et al.}~\cite{honarvar_directional_2021} performed the steady-state molecular dynamics simulations on silicon samples featuring close-packed nanoheaters.
+They made a qualitative comparison between the molecular dynamics simulations and extreme ultraviolet experiments by controlling for equal ratio between the phonon mean free path and geometry size.
+By using atomic-level simulations to accurately access the temperature, phonon scattering and transport properties, they explained that the phonons emitted from the nanoscale heat source may scatter with each other in the in-plane direction and promote the cross-plane heat dissipation when the distance between two nanoscale heat source is smaller than the phonon mean free path.
 This heat dissipation phenomenon was also reported by Minnich's research groups by phonon BTE and time-domain thermoreflectance experiments~\cite{PhysRevApplied.10.054068,PhysRevB.97.014307}.
-Those results suggest that heat dissipations or cooling in nanoscale hotspot systems including integrated circuits~\cite{warzoha_applications_2021,moore_emerging_2014} might not be as challenging as previously expected.
+Those results suggest that heat dissipation or cooling in nanoscale hotspot systems including integrated circuits~\cite{warzoha_applications_2021,moore_emerging_2014} might not be as challenging as previously expected.